otaviofff/smallo/README.md

 ## Output

-When any algorithm is executed, Smallo prints an output report, so that we can easily check the actual results.
+When any algorithm is executed, Smallo prints an output report, so that we can check the actual results.
 The following example shows the report printed for a QuickSort execution.

 ```java
 java -cp smallo.jar org.smallo.algorithms.sort.Console -l=25 -a=quick -v